 We are also certified in accordance with ISO 18587 for post-editing.

 Blog articles about machine translation

 Want to read more about technologies such as machine translation?
-Our Head of Translation Technology is happy to give you a look behind the scenes – check out our blog articles about our technologies.
+Our Head of Translation Technology is happy to give you a look behind the scenes – check out our blog articles about our technologies (in German).

 Do you have any questions about machine translation?